— Skiing —

 What types of skiing do we do?…

-Our leaders and members enjoy a few different kinds of skiing.
+Our leaders and members enjoy all the different kinds of skiing.

-Our leaders sometimes lead outings to ski resorts.
-These are usually on weekdays.
-These outings are usually focused on using Alpine Touring (“A.T.”) or telemark gear for ‘skinning’ up the resort’s trails to ski back down.
-However, there’s nothing wrong with joining that outing and riding the lifts for a day with a few fellow AMC members.
+Our leaders sometimes lead outings to lift-serviced alpine ski resorts.
+These outings are usually held on weekdays.
+They’re usually focused on using Alpine Touring (“A.T.”) or telemark gear for ‘skinning’ up the resort’s trails to ski back down.
+However, there’s nothing wrong with joining the outing and riding the lifts for a day with a few fellow AMC members.
+Beginners are strongly encouraged to take a group ski lesson in the morning and rejoin the AMC group later in the day.

 Nordic centers provide groomed trails suitable for classic or freestyle (skate) technique cross country skiing.
 These commercial facilities usually offer ski rentals and have a lodge with cooked food and beverages available for sale.